-6.2 Network Capacity Headroom Reporting
+6.2 Network Headroom Report

-The main objective of the network capacity reporting within the NDP is to indicate where it is anticipated that there will be network capacity to accommodate future connections, where further capacity may be necessary and where flexibility services may be required.
+The main objective of the Network Headroom Report element of the NDP is to indicate where it is anticipated that there will be network capacity to accommodate future connections, where further capacity may be necessary and where flexibility services may be required.
 It is expected that other more up to date sources of information on current network loading, such as heat maps, will be signposted for users seeking information on immediate connections.